-- An evolving community of people who can help you expand your horizon of what is possible for you and your family.
+- An evolving community of people matched to your interests who can also help you grow your career/business.

-- A place you will go back to again and again, each time saying, as you walk in, “Gee, I love it here!”
+- A place you go back to again and again, creating new opportunities and connections each time you visit.

-Vision: This center will offer a business accelerator that will provide established and growing businesses with tech and social media mentorship from social media experts and Chicago’s top university students.
+This center will provide ongoing networking and learning opportunities people looking for connection and direction in their careers.
 For every paid learning session, we will provide one gratis learning session to a student in need.
 Sessions will be focused on social media literacy and entrepreneurial mentoring.

 I’ve been dreaming of this connection-learning place for more than 10 years now.
 It’s the holiday season that brings about a mystical, magical environment that I can feel my dream being made in the wings, just waiting to be birthed.